ChrisEssery/group-project/Portfolio/UX_Design.md

 ## Stakeholders

 In what follows, we will outline our stakeholder stories.
 These stories will list important and relevant information about our stakeholders, particularly with regard to their knowledge and experience of the product we will be developing.
-These stakeholders will then form a major part of our sprints, the details of which can be found in [Sprints & Project Management](/Sprints_Project_Management.md)
+These stakeholders will then form a major part of our sprints, the details of which can be found in [Documentation of sprints](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Sprints_Project_Management.md#documentation-of-sprints).

 ## End-user